Constance M. Carroll, Ph.D.

 Constance Carroll’s career history includes service at two universities.
 She was Director of Freshman Advising at the University of Pittsburgh where, as a Teaching Assistant, she also received the University’s Distinguished Teaching Award in 1971.
 She was Assistant Professor of Classics and Associate Dean of the College of Arts and Sciences of the University of Maine, Portland-Gorham (now the University of Southern Maine).

-Constance Carroll's professional history includes service on national boards, numerous awards, and publications.
+Constance Carroll’s professional history includes service on national boards, numerous awards, and publications.
 In 2011, Dr. Carroll was nominated by President Barack Obama and confirmed by the United States Senate to serve a six-year term on the National Council on the Humanities.
-She currently serves on the boards of the University of San Diego, the San Diego Foundation, the San Diego Museum of Man, the League for Innovation, and the Community College Humanities Association.
-She currently serves as co-chair of San Diego Mayor Kevin Faulconer's Workforce and Economic Advisory Committee, following previous service on the Mayor's Transition Team and the Mayor's Committee on the Former Central Downtown Library.
+In 2020, she was appointed to serve on the College Promise National Advisory Board, which leads a nonpartisan initiative dedicated to building public support for tuition-free Promise programs across the country.
+She currently serves on the boards of the University of San Diego, the League for Innovation, the Community College Humanities Association, and the San Diego Regional Economic Development Corporation.
+She currently serves as co-chair of San Diego Mayor Kevin Faulconer’s Workforce and Economic Advisory Committee, following previous service on the Mayor’s Transition Team and the Mayor’s Committee on the Former Central Downtown Library.
 She was nominated by California Assembly Speaker Toni Atkins to serve on the California Awards for Innovation in Higher Education Selection Committee.
+Dr. Carroll also led the establishment of the California Community Colleges Baccalaureate Association (CCCBA), a nonprofit organization with the mission of providing assistance and expanding opportunities for the state’s 116 community colleges to offer four-year degrees in workforce fields that now require a bachelor’s degree.
+Dr. Carroll serves as president of the CCCBA.